joncamfield/SAFETAG/content/methods/data_assessment.md

   them remotely through applying one of the remote facilitation approaches described in the [Remote Facilitation](#appendix-remote-facilitation) appendix.
+output: |2

+    * A map of the staff's understanding of critical organizational data:
+        * what that data is,
+        * where it is stored,
+        * who has access,
+        * who needs access.
+operational_security: |2

+    * Ensure that any physical notes/drawings are erased and destroyed once digitally recorded.
+    * Ensure that any digital recordings of this process are kept secure and encrypted.
+    * Consider who has physical and visual access to the room where this process takes place, and if the room can be secured if this activity may span long/overnight breaks.
 preparation: |

   * Facilitation skills or experience is useful for these exercises